MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 When executed,  **subscribe**  chooses a queue name, which it writes to a file named after the configuration file given as an argument to **subscribe** with a .queue suffix ( ."configfile".queue).
-If subscribe is stopped, the posted messages continue to accumulate on the broker in the queue.
-When the program is restarted, it uses the queuename stored in that file to connect to the same queue, and not lose any messages.
+If subscribe is stopped, the posted notification messages continue to accumulate on the broker in the queue.
+When the program is restarted, it uses the queuename stored in that file to connect to the same queue, and not lose any notification messages.

 File downloads can be parallelized by running multiple subscribes using the same queue.
 The processes will share the queue and each download